AngelsGit/OOP/README.md

 # OOP
-A repository consisting of coursework from a 50-hour Java (Object Oriented Programming) course offered on Udemy.com
+A repository consisting of coursework from a 50-hour Java (Object Oriented Programming) class offered on Udemy.com